 Students should enrol in INFM120 as a first unit of study.

 New pre and concurrent requisites have been implemented in the course structure to guide student enrolment and to ensure successful study sequence, therefore learning experience.

 Students enrolled in the Master of Information Management may choose to take an interim award of a Graduate Diploma in Information and Library Studies or a Graduate Diploma in Records Management and Archives.
 If you believe this is possible, you should take care to firstly ensure you have completed the 8 units required for these qualifications.

 To qualify for the award of Master of Information Management, students must complete a total of 14 units.
 This consists of 12 units of 25 credit points each, and 2 research project units of 50 credit points each.

 See the attached Study Plan for enrolment sequence.

-Please Note: If you commenced study in the Master of Information Management prior to 2015, you will continue on with your existing study plan.
-Please see the Transition Arrangements section of this course for the Study Plans of pre-2015 students.
+If you commenced study in the Master of Information Management prior to 2015, you will continue on with your existing study plan.

 Students must be admitted in an award course of study before lodging their completed CRL application, along with all necessary documentation for a formal assessment.